 The Andrew Simpson Sailing Foundation and the 1851 Trust, the official charity of INEOS TEAM UK

 Where do you see yourself in ten years’ time?

 Hopefully still involved in the Americas Cup having already won it for Great Britain!

 It pains me to say it but David ‘Freddie’ Carr...

-Giles Scott has his sights set on making history; winning the last ever Finn gold medal at Tokyo 2020 followed up by winning the 36th America's Cup for Britain with INEOS TEAM UK in Auckland in 2021.
+Giles Scott has his sights set on making history by winning the 36th America's Cup for Britain with INEOS TEAM UK in Auckland followed up by winning the last ever Finn gold medal at Tokyo 2021.
 He’s currently competing at the highest level on the Olympic circuit alongside his America’s Cup duties - preparing for a tactician role on the AC75 – a similar role that he under took in Bermuda for the 35th America’s Cup racing in the ACC.

-Giles is used to balancing the two programmes, having run a dual AC cycle and Olympic circuit last time around but first up is gaining selection for the British spot at Tokyo 2020.
-It’s looking positive, having recently been chosen to represent GB at the Olympic test event in August - an event which acts as a key performance indicator in the run-up to the games - but his place on Team GB isn’t secure yet.
+Giles is used to balancing the two programmes, having run a dual AC cycle and Olympic circuit last time around but first up was gaining selection for the British Olympic spot.

 It began with a honeymoon cruise, continued as a project to keep the kids out of the mall, and then ended up on the gold medal rostrum at the Rio Olympics and a place as tactician on Britain’s Challenger for the America’s Cup – but Giles Scott’s journey to glory could not have started less promisingly.
 “I don’t come from a particularly sailing-orientated family.
 My parents had sailed in the past but only the odd holiday here and there.
 They chartered a boat in the Caribbean for their honeymoon, but that’s about the extent of the sailing they did.